korcsmarosgroup/iSNP/utils/README.md

 * `target`: gene it interacts with
 * `score`: prediction score from tool
 * `region`: where annotation came from
-* `snp`: rs snp id extracted from the vcf file of the patient
+* `snp`: rs SNP id extracted from the vcf file of the patient
 * `file`: which file it came from i.e. if it was from the wt or mut patient (which genotype the interaction originated from)
 * `mutated`: if the snp was mutated as per the vcf file saying is the snp is mutated or not (if there SNP is present or not)
 * `tool`: tool which the prediction came from